How managed detection and response services provide affordable cyber protection against today’s threats–and tomorrow’s

 MDR service providers invest heavily in advanced analytics that leverage commodity big-data platforms like Hadoop, invest in elastic computing like Amazon Web Services, and subscribe to multiple third-party threat intelligence sources that track the latest attack vectors.

-A security operations center (SOC)-as-a-service is a turnkey solution that offers MDR capabilities and more.
+A security operations center (SOC)-as-a-service offers MDR capabilities and more.
 It uses a cloud-based SIEM platform to collect and correlate log data and network flows from network sensors deployed on customer premises.
 It includes experienced security engineers who focus on threat detection, forensics analysis, and prioritizing incidents for customers.
 Vulnerability assessment and compliance reporting is also part of the comprehensive service.

 |Hybrid AI (human-augmented machine learning), which provides 10X better threat detection with 5X fewer false positives|